monktastic/hackmd/spirituality/nonduality.md

 This piece focuses on the teachings of nonduality, which are common to both Mahayana Buddhism and Advaita Vedanta (amongst others).
 Most of Theravada Buddhism does not take this route (and in fact often criticizes it), and in a separate piece we address whether it arrives at the same result.

 Because the Mahayana literature appears to have the most examples of the highest stage(s), we will use its perspective here.
-Nonetheless, it should be noted that there exist Mahayana lineages whose teachings do _not_ express the highest realization.
+Nonetheless, it should be noted that there also exist Mahayana lineages whose teachings do _not_ presently express the highest realization.

 Two core tenets of Buddhism are useful to explain briefly at the outset.
 The doctrine of **no-self** (*anatta*) contradicts the apparently self-evident fact of there being an independently existing self (or Self).
 The tenet of **emptiness** (*sunyata*) goes even deeper, extending this truth of essencelessness to absolutely everything.
 Both doctrines are frequently misunderstood, as we shall see.